mocks-server/website/docs/guides-using-babel.md

 ### Advanced configuration

-Use the [low level configuration option](configuration-options.md) `babelRegisterOptions` to configure [`@babel/register`](https://babeljs.io/docs/en/babel-register), which is used under the hood to compile files.
+Use the [configuration option](configuration-options.md) `files.babelRegister.options` to configure [`@babel/register`](https://babeljs.io/docs/en/babel-register), which is used under the hood to compile files.
 All properties in this option are passed to Babel as options, so [you can refer to its documentation](https://babeljs.io/docs/en/babel-register), but here are some examples that might be useful.

 #### Custom file extensions